AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 | Ed Gottlieb         | Wastewater plant operator, primary contact at Wastewater facility | EGottlieb@cityofithaca.org        |
 | N/A      | Contact at Anheuser-Bush, source for anaerobic granules           | N/A|

-## Future Work

-- UASB-R is waiting to meet with UASB-D to mutually decide on how the two teams should split up the work that needs to be done next semester.
-This section will therefore be updated later.

 ## EPA Funding Assurance
 This article was developed under Assistance Agreement No. SU-83926801 awarded by the U.S. Environmental Protection Agency to Cornell University.
 It has not been formally reviewed by EPA.
 The views expressed in this document are solely those of [name of recipient or names of authors] and do not necessarily reflect those of the Agency.
 EPA does not endorse any products or commercial services mentioned in this publication.